Gender pay gap: Job flexibility

 The growth of the "gig" economy generates worker flexibility that, some have speculated, will favor women.
 However, the analysis of earnings among more than one million Uber drivers in the United States surprisingly showed that the gender pay gap between drivers is about 7% in favor of men.
-Uber's algorithm does not distinguish the gender of its workers, but men get more income because they choose better when and in which areas to work, and cancel and accept trips in a more lucrative way.
-Finally, men drive 2.2% faster than women, which also allows them to increase their income per unit of time.
+Uber's algorithm does not distinguish workers' gender, but men earn more because they choose better times and areas to work, and cancel and accept trips more lucratively.
+Finally, men drive 2.2% faster than women, which also allows them to earn more per unit of time.
 The study concludes the "gig" economy can perpetuate the gender pay gap even in the absence of discrimination.

 In 2020, researchers from Stanford University used data from more than one million Uber drivers to show that, despite female drivers earning 7% less than male drivers, this difference was "entirely attributed to three factors: experience on the platform (...), preferences and constraints over where to work (...), and preferences for driving speed"; they noted that their results " suggest that there is no reason to expect the "gig" economy to close gender differences.
-Even in the absence of discrimination and in flexible labor markets, women's relatively high opportunity cost of non-paid-work time and gender-based differences in preferences and constraints can sustain a gender pay gap."
+Even in the absence of discrimination and in flexible labor markets, women's relatively high opportunity cost of non-paid work time and gender-based differences in preferences and constraints can sustain a gender pay gap."